piyushkushwah/JavascriptNotes/JS Notes/objects/optionalChaning.md

 3. **Performance**:
    - Slightly slower than direct property access due to the safety checks but negligible for most use cases.

----

-This cheat sheet concisely explains optional chaining and highlights its practical applications and limitations.
-Let me know if you'd like further clarification or additional examples!